gillianlaming/Chatroom/README.md

 -  if a user's username isn't unique, there will be hella errors (throw error?)
 - a user cannot re-enter chat room with a different username otherwise things will not work (fix - stop displaying submit username shit)
 - try things in separate tabs
+- if a user closes tab w/o leaving room, idk how to deal w that w/r/t database
+- after a user joins and leaves a room, can't enter another room

 ######Leela:
 - after entering a room, get old messages from sql & display them correctly (i'll do this bc it involves sql)